crewlinker/protoc-gen-dynamodb/README.md

 ## Minimal Vialble Backlog

-- [ ] MUST add file header that states that the file is generated
 - [ ] COULD fix staticcheck checks on generated code such as S1002

 ## Feature Backlog